beaniign/Parsec/README.md

 it is loaded from file.
 This means that when a trip is removed from the trip log and then the user decides to save to file, the population gained will also be removed from a colony (users will be warned when performing actions that will cause this behaviour to occur).

+Furthermore, there is an association to the TripLog class from both the GUI and LogPanel class right now, I believe I could refactor the code in a way that reduces coupling and makes it so only one of the two classes has an association with the TripLog class.

 Lastly, the composite pattern could be added to Trips and TripLog as well.
 Basically, the main idea would be that the user can have a library of trips, where they can take on imaginary forms of a folder of trips or a single sheet